vgiuseppe77/MyFirstCloudformationStack/README.md

 - added SNS topic, to notify the autoscaling changes
 - added Security Groups for EFS and public URL access

+**Cloudformation Designer schema:**
 ![WordPress-Designer](https://user-images.githubusercontent.com/10097753/174570511-c4b22ce2-1e54-47d6-a980-c6458d46047c.png)

+To deploy the infrastructure, upload the json file in Cloudformation and fill the required fields.